heptarch/heptarch.github.io/drafts/tarkovsky.md

 At the Institute, the retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture on an EU fellowship, all had strong and incompatible opinions.
-In the end, I decided to interpret these
+In the end, I decided on a simple formula: go through the material, organized by year; look for "anomalies"; pay special attention to "1097".

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->